aragonzkresearch/blog/blogo-input/posts/nouns-tech.md

 5. The correctness and security of the scheme is guaranteed as long as a single party participating in the public key computation is honest;
 6. These parties do not need to be present when the private key is revealed.

-From a pragmatic standpoint, here we just look at timelock.service as a service that provides public keys for encrypting the ballots ensuring that the corresponding private keys are only made available once the voting period is finished.
+From a pragmatic standpoint, here we just look at timelock.zone as a service that provides public keys for encrypting the ballots ensuring that the corresponding private keys are only made available once the voting period is finished.

 For technical details see:
 * [Timelock.zone paper](https://github.com/aragonzkresearch/blog/blob/main/pdf/azkr-timelock-zone.pdf)